muarshad01/Golang_Programming_Language/README.md

 ## NOTES
 ```
 1. Go is STATIC programming language
-2. There is no "while"
+2. There is no "while" or "do-while"
 ```